 All this adds up on the clock, making a trip from Los Angeles to Santa Barbara take about 2 hours and 45 minutes.
 Add another 2 and a half hours to get to San Luis Obispo.

-"We've never had the opportunity in the past" to compete for funding, explained Lea Simpson, a project manager with Caltrans' Division of Rail.
+If Caltrans wants to improve these times, it's going to take money, most of which comes from the federal government.
+And in order to do that, the Federal Railroad Administration is requiring agencies to create comprehensive environmental and planning documents to be eligible for that large pot of funding."We've never had the opportunity in the past" to compete for funding, explained Lea Simpson, a project manager with Caltrans' Division of Rail.
 "This is really a huge opportunity for California to look ahead and look at how we want to develop the north (segment of the Pacific Surfliner)."

 As a whole, the Pacific Surfliner is the second busiest passenger rail corridor in the nation.